lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 type-based indexing but **doesn't** have the requested index, then the ``out`` value is not updated.
 The same is true for when ``Indexer_t`` is the ``nullptr``.
 The overload that doesn't take a numerical index will *only* return the value at a type-based index.
+The ``SafeMustGet()`` version is intended to generate errors if a value can't be retrieved.
+In the case of type-based indexing, the error will be at compile time if the type isn't located in the indexer.
+A runtime abort will occur if either the null pointer is passed or if integer indexing isn't allowed for some reason.

 Similarly, the functions